Agent Architecture / Foundation

 01

 Start with this video's job: This video walks through three rumored coding-AI developments: Google's 'Remy' agentic mode powered by routing to three 3.2 Flash Thinking variants, OpenAI Codex's new 'ultra fast' latency tier, and a ChatGPT mobile remote-control feature for Codex, plus a Gemini Omni video model leak.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Google is working on a new agenting mode called Remy as well.
 Codex might be getting a ultra fast mode and they might be dropping a remote control feature to chat GPT for Codeex as well.
 The new...”

 02